ksator/lab_management/README.md

 ### How to check which devices are not running their golden configuration

-In order to know which junos devices would have a configuration change if you load the golden configuration files, execute the playbook [**pb.configure.golden.yml**](pb.configure.golden.yml) in dry run mode.
+In order to know which junos devices will have a configuration change if you load the golden configuration files, execute the playbook [**pb.configure.golden.yml**](pb.configure.golden.yml) in dry run mode.
-This wont load the golden configuration.
+This won’t load the golden configuration.
 ```
 ansible-playbook pb.configure.golden.yml --check
 ```

 Run this command to do it for one device/group.
-This wont load the golden configuration.
+This won’t load the golden configuration.
 ```
 ansible-playbook pb.configure.golden.yml --check --limit QFX10K2-176
 ```

-### How to get the diff between the configuration running on devices and their golden configuration
+### How to get the difference between the configuration running on devices and their golden configuration

-In order to know if a junos devices would have a configuration change if you load its golden configuration file, and also to know the diff between its running configuration and its golden configuration, run this command.
+In order to know if a junos device will have a configuration change if you load its golden configuration file, and also to know the difference between its running configuration and its golden configuration, run this command.
-This wont change the junos configuration.
+This won’t change the junos configuration.
 ```
 ansible-playbook pb.configure.golden.yml --check --diff --limit QFX10K2-176
 ```

 Run this command to do it for the whole network.
-This wont load the golden configuration.
+This won’t load the golden configuration.
 ```
 ansible-playbook pb.configure.golden.yml --check --diff
 ```